aome510/spotify-player/README.md

 Run `yay -S spotify-player` to install the application as an AUR package.

-Alternatively, run `yay -S spotify-player-full-pipe` to install an AUR package compiled with full feature support and Pulseaudio/Pipewire instead of rodio.
+Alternatively, run `yay -S spotify-player-full` to install an AUR package compiled with full feature support and Pulseaudio/Pipewire instead of rodio.

 ### Void Linux